-If you purchase shares of our Series A Preferred Stock in this offering, assuming conversion of the Series A Preferred Stock into shares of our common stock, your interest will be diluted to the extent of the difference between the public offering price per share of our Series A Preferred Stock and the net tangible book value per share of our common stock after this offering.
+If you purchase shares of our common stock in this offering, your interest will be diluted to the extent of the difference between the public offering price per share of our common stock and the net tangible book value per share of our common stock after this offering.
 Our net tangible book value as of September 30, 2012 was \$20,998,174, or \$1.62 per share of common stock.
 "Net tangible book value" is total assets minus the sum of liabilities and intangible assets.
 "Net tangible book value per share" is net tangible book value divided by the total number of shares of common stock outstanding.

-After giving effect to the sale by us of shares of our Series A Preferred Stock at a public offering price of \$ per share, assuming the conversion of shares of our Series A Preferred Stock into shares of our common stock and after deducting the underwriting discount and commissions and estimated offering expenses that we will pay, our net tangible book value as of September 30, 2012 would have been approximately \$, or \$ per share of common stock, which excludes the issuance of shares of common stock in our concurrent common stock offering.
+After giving effect to the sale by us of shares of our common stock at a public offering price of \$ per share (assuming the exercise in full of the underwriter's over-allotment option), and after deducting the underwriting discount and commissions and estimated offering expenses that we will pay, our net tangible book value as of September 30, 2012 would have been approximately \$, or \$ per share of common stock, which excludes the effect of conversion of shares of Series A Preferred Stock to be issued in our concurrent Series A Preferred Stock offering.
 This amount represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to purchasers in this offering.